codeyab22/Calculate-this-Calendar-Scheduler/README.md

 Problem(s) it solves: syntax/grammatical errors, spacing/formatting, argument list, scoping, Undefined variables and functions

-Check out this link to my website:
+This is the repo to my website: https://github.com/codeyab22/Calculate-this-Day-Calendar-Planner Check out this link to my website:
 This is a relaxed design of my website:
 ![image](https://drive.google.com/uc?export=view&id=12In7-_JqZ9-6YF8DfItRexrBsbinYKfe)